 Who Should Use What

-GRC teams at Vanta/Drata/Secureframe customers — Use your vendor’s MCP server.
-Vanta’s is the most mature (13 tools, open source), Drata’s is the easiest to set up (hosted), and Secureframe’s is the safest (read-only).
-These let you query compliance status, identify failing controls, and generate reports through AI assistants.
+GRC teams at Drata/Secureframe customers — Use your vendor’s MCP server.
+Drata’s is the easiest to set up (hosted), and Secureframe’s is the safest (read-only).
+If you want a self-hosted Drata option, check the community server at sderosiaux/drata-mcp.

-Open-source GRC users — CISO Assistant is the clear choice with 100+ frameworks, 3,700 stars, and an active community.
-The MCP integration is still maturing (check issue #2922), but the platform itself is production-ready.
+Open-source GRC users — CISO Assistant is the clear choice with 130+ frameworks, 4,000+ stars, and an active community.
+The new vulnerability management MCP endpoints and built-in AI chat mode (v3.15.0+) make it increasingly capable as an AI-native GRC platform.

-Auditors and security reviewers — mcpserver-audit from the Cloud Security Alliance helps audit MCP servers before deployment.
-Useful when your compliance framework requires reviewing third-party tools.
+Auditors and security reviewers — mcpserver-audit from the Cloud Security Alliance, now with builder and operator companions, helps audit MCP servers before deployment.

 What’s Missing

-- Open Policy Agent (OPA) — Only an auto-generated REST API wrapper exists; no purpose-built policy-as-code MCP server
+- Open Policy Agent (OPA) — Only auto-generated REST API wrappers exist; no purpose-built policy-as-code MCP server

 - NIST/CIS benchmark automation — No dedicated MCP servers for running benchmark assessments